-The Center for Language Study (CLS), located at 370 Temple St., provides resources for students of foreign languages, as well as courses and support for nonnative speakers of English through its Office of English Language Programs.
+The Center for Language Study (CLS), a unit of the Center for Teaching and Learning, provides resources for students of foreign languages and for language courses.
+The CLS also provides support for nonnative speakers of English through its English Language Program.
 For undergraduates enrolled in a foreign language course, the CLS offers peer tutoring in the target language.
 For students in Yale College and in the graduate and professional schools, the CLS offers specialized language programs such as Directed Independent Language Study (DILS) for the study of languages not taught at Yale, and the Fields program for discipline-specific and advanced language study.
 For professional school students, the CLS offers courses in language for special purposes, such as Spanish or Chinese for medical professionals.
 All language learners at Yale have access to CLS facilities, including its study rooms and multimedia labs.
-For more information, including hours, a list of resources, and information about Yale’s foreign language requirement and placement testing, see the Center's Web site.
+For more information, including hours, a list of resources, and information about Yale’s foreign language requirement and placement testing, see the Center’s Web site.

-The Yale College Writing Center supports a range of courses and tutoring services to help undergraduates improve their writing.
+The Yale College Writing Center, a unit of the Center for Teaching and Learning, supports a range of courses and tutoring services to help undergraduates improve their writing.
 The English department offers several courses specifically designed to prepare students for writing throughout the University, and other departments in the humanities, social sciences, and sciences complement this offering with courses (designated WR in the course listings) that give special attention to the conventions and expectations of writing in particular disciplines.

 Beyond the regular departmental offerings, the Writing Center provides several ways for students to get help with writing.
 The most important of these is the presence of a Writing Tutor in each residential college.
 Tutors meet with students on a one-to-one basis to discuss rough drafts of work in progress, research techniques, revision strategies, or other matters relevant to effective writing.
 Tutors can help with any writing project: senior essays, course papers, graduate school and fellowship applications, or anything intended for publication.
 The Writing Partners, another resource, are undergraduate and graduate students who offer drop-in help to students at any stage of writing.
 Finally, the Writing Center Web site offers information on using sources effectively and avoiding plagiarism.